DoodleScheduling/oauth2-redirect-controller/README.md

 On the external idp only the oauth2 proxy needs to be configured as redirect_uri.
 The proxy makes sure to route the oauth2 callbacks correctly back to your original idp.

+💡 The proxy is not to be confused with a proxy which adds oidc authentication to your apps.
+It is rather a proxy do dynamically swap redirect_uri for external IdP in order to maintain a single redirect_uri there.

 ## Why?
 OIDC IdP like google don't provide an API to dynamically configure or change OAUTH2 credentials.
 Meaning there is no good way of progamatically add/remove redirect_uri or create ad hock credentials.